nathanielwendt/Syrup/README.md

 * Syrup Bottler

   The syrup bottler is a utility that generates your api documentation.
 Simply run the syrup bottler cap from within your /doc or /wiki directory and it will examine all properly formatted SyrupHandlers and generate handlers for each resource type in markdown syntax.

+## Example
+There is an example under example.py that gives a sample hello, world application implementing the three primary components of syrup as discussed above.

+## Roadmap
+1) Clean up the validators
+2) Publish the currently commented web handlers
+3) Create a separate example repo that contains the necessary appengine_config and yaml files to run out-of-the-box